docker-hy/docker-hy.github.io/part1.md

       Error response from daemon: conflict: unable to remove repository reference "hello-world" (must force) - container <container ID> is using its referenced image <image ID>

-This means that a container currently exists which was created from the image *hello-world* and that removing *hello-world* could have consequences.
+This means that a container currently exists which was created from the image *hello-world*, and that removing *hello-world* could have consequences.
 So before removing images, you should have the referencing container removed first.
 Forcing is usually a bad idea, especially as we are still learning.

 To list containers that are running, run: `docker ps`